s77rt/multicapconverter/README.md

 Wifi.hccapx // 4
 ```
 ## Notes
- - --group-by does not effect hcwpax (WPA\*01 & WPA\*02) and hcpmkid output
+ - --group-by works only for hccap and hccapx output
- - --all does not effect hcwpax (WPA\*01) and hcpmkid output
+ - --all works only for hccap, hccapx and hcwpax (WPA\*02) output
  - by default, if a capture have both WPA\*01 and WPA\*02 (hcwpax format), WPA\*02 will be ignored on the exportation process.
 If you want to export both, use --do-not-clean
- - by default, multicapconverter does not export any pmkid from EAPOL-M1 due to the lack of AKM info.
+ - by default, multicapconverter ignores packets with zeroed timestamps.
+If you want to process such packets, use --ignore-ts (Not Recommended)
+ - by default, multicapconverter exports only pmkids that are PSK/PSK256 related (AKM check).
 If you want to ignore AKM check, use --ignore-ie (Not Recommended)
- - by default, multicapconverter ignore packets with zeroed timestamps.
-If you want to process such packets, use --ignore-ts (Not Recommended)

 ## TIPS
  - use --quiet for better performance